How to Keep Your Eyes Healthy

 Nutrition and Eye Health

+Because a poor diet is the underlying cause of many diseases that can affect the eyes, maintaining proper nutrition and healthy dietary habits is the key to preserving your vision.
 Listed below are a few of the more essential vitamins and minerals that are critical to the well-being of your eyes.
 To ensure an adequate intake of these nutrients, you might want to consider taking a high quality multivitamin and mineral supplement.
-Because the key to vitamin and mineral intake is to stay in balance, visiting with your health care provider or dietitian to discuss your individual dietary supplement requirements just might be the best approach.
+Because the key to vitamin and mineral intake is to stay in balance, visiting with your health care provider to discuss your individual dietary supplement requirements just might be the best approach.

 - Vitamin A is an essential antioxidant that influences the prevention of night blindness, hinders the formation of cataracts, and helps lower the risk or slow down the progression of age-related macular degeneration.
 A deficiency of vitamin A in the diet, if left unrecognized and untreated, could lead to dryness in the eyes, corneal ulcers, and swollen eye lids.
-In fact, vitamin A deficiency is the leading cause of preventable blindness in children, especially in developing countries.
+In fact, vitamin A deficiency is the leading cause of preventable blindness in children worldwide.
+Even though this public health problem is common in developing countries where malnutrition and infectious diseases are widespread, it is still worth noting.
+Fortunately, the average American diet generally provides an adequate amount of vitamin A from a combination of fortified foods, animal products, and fruits and vegetables.
 A few common sources of vitamin A are liver, pumpkins, carrots, broccoli, sweet potatoes, spinach, kale, winter squash, tomatoes, apricots, red bell peppers, and cantaloupe.

 - Vitamin E plays a role in reducing the risk of developing advanced stages of age-related macular degeneration and could also play a role in preventing cataracts.
 Significant levels of vitamin E can be found in sunflower seeds, almonds, hazelnuts, peanuts, spinach, broccoli, kiwifruits, and mangos.